zoicware/ZOICWARE/UpdateNotes.md

 - fixed disable defender not working
 - added list of current power plans to remove
 - added built-in hidden powerplans to enable *[Ultimate Performance, Max Performance Overlay, High Performance Overlay]*

+---

+### v1.2.3

+- upgraded ultimate cleanup:
+added option to individually customize most hidden disk cleanup options, added clear windows logs, this will delete almost all log files in various locations

+- switched the clean up process after installing necessary packages to background tasks, a notification will appear for both tasks when they start and complete

+- added restore windows 10 task manager to windows 11 tweaks

+- fixed takeownership context menu tweak

+- added restore windows 10 notepad to windows 11 tweaks *Note: removing uwp notepad breaks ps1 file icons*

+- fixed disable defender

+- added various info icons at the top of menus to open the features readme to the specific tweak